azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 In the previous section we were working in the portal, and you may have noticed the "Load a GitHub quickstart template" option.
 There is a GitHub repo that has a wide selection of ARM templates that have been contributed by both Microsoft employees and by the wider community.
 You can find it by searching for "Azure quickstart templates", which will find both the main [Azure Quickstart GitHub repo](https://github.com/Azure/azure-quickstart-templates) and the [Azure Quickstart Templates portal](https://azure.microsoft.com/en-gb/resources/templates/) site that helps to navigate some of the content.

-There is yet another short url to take you straight through to the GitHub repo, which is https://aka.ms/armtemplates.
+There is yet another short URL to take you straight through to the GitHub repo, which is https://aka.ms/armtemplates.

 Go via either route and search for "deploy a simple linux VM".
 You'll find a number of templates, but we'll take a look at the "101-vm-simple-linux" template that has been contributed by Brian Moore, one of the Microsoft employees based in Fargo.
 If you have gone through the Microsoft Azure route, then select the  Browse on GitHub button.
 You should now be [here](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-simple-linux).